-I’m Sara and following my breast cancer diagnosis in October 2016 and then my treatment - surgery, chemo, radiotherapy and Herceptin - I set up www.tickingoffbreastcancer.com which is website to help people going through breast cancer treatment.
+I’m Sara and following my breast cancer diagnosis in October 2016 and then my treatment - surgery, chemo and radiotherapy - I set up www.tickingoffbreastcancer.com which is website to help people going through breast cancer treatment.

 I’ve also got a book called Ticking Off Breast Cancer which gives a heads up of what to expect from breast cancer treatment plus lots of checklists.
 When the wonderful team at Jennifer Young asked if I’d like to write a blog post for them as part of breast cancer awareness month I was really happy to do so - I love writing but I haven’t actually written anything for a while.
 But I didn’t want to write about what it was like to have breast cancer (which I’ve written about a lot in the past), I wanted to write about breast cancer’s legacy.
 Breast cancer isn’t just about checking your boobs, finding a lump and going through treatment.
 Breast cancer also plays a part in how you life the rest of your life after you’ve heard those words, “you’ve got cancer”.
 Whether living life after treatment has been successfully completed (like me) or living with secondary cancer, things inevitably change and life’s priorities can often shift.
 And that’s what I want to raise awareness of in this blog post.